Anomalous spectral lines and relic quantum nonequilibrium: Nonequilibrium spectral lines

-As a first approximation to the full de Broglie-Bohm model of equations \eqref{spec_guidance_full}, we consider a system in which the pointer beable is decoupled from the vacuum mode beables (just as, in the standard quantum description, the vacuum modes are decoupled from the pointer).
-In this reduced system, only the beable $Q$ of the excited mode will affect the evolution of the pointer, and so we may treat our system as effectively two dimensional.
+As a first approximation to the full deBB model of Eqs.\ \eqref{spec_guidance_full}, we consider a system in which the pointer beable is decoupled from the vacuum mode beables.
+In this reduced system, only the beable $Q$ of the excited mode affects the evolution of the pointer, and so the system is effectively two dimensional.